Carry On Screaming!: Production

 Production of the film ran from 10 January 1966 to 25 February 1966; it was filmed at Pinewood Studios and on location in Berkshire and Buckinghamshire.

 Carry On Screaming was the second film in the series to have a sung main title theme.
 The theme song "Carry On Screaming" (film version only) was credited as "Anon" and was thought to have been sung by Jim Dale, who appears in the film.
 The singer is actually Ray Pilgrim, a session singer who sang for the Embassy label.
 A vinyl 45 rpm version of the song was also released in 1966 (Columbia DB 7972) by vocalist Boz Burrell, before he became bassist for the bands King Crimson and Bad Company.
-In the 2005 album What a Carry On, the theme was sung by Gary Williams, with the Royal Ballet Sinfonia conducted by Gavin Sutherland.

 Deborah Kerr was initially offered the role of Valeria, but declined.
 The character is frequently referred to as a vampire, despite the film never stating her to be.
 Rather, she is more a parody of Morticia Addams.

 The character of Orlando Watt was initially written as Valeria's father.
 This was changed at the request of actor Kenneth Williams, who wanted to play his own age (39), so that Orlando and Valeria are brother and sister in the finished version.

 Charles Hawtrey was added to the cast at the eleventh hour, after American distributors specifically requested him, as he was such a hit and crowd-pleaser with audiences there.
 He replaced Sydney Bromley in the role of Dan Dann, in what would have been a minor role in the film.
 Hawtrey thereby has the unique distinction of being the only actor to have a leading credit in a Carry On for less than five minutes' screen time.

-Harry H. Corbett replaced Sid James, due to Sid being committed to appearing as one of the robbers in the pantomime "Babes in the Wood "at the London Palladium, which ran until June 1966.
+Harry H. Corbett replaced Sid James, who was committed to appearing as a robber in the pantomime Babes in the Wood at the London Palladium, which ran until June 1966.